nmckenzie22/nmckenzie22.github.io/README.md

 ![Pairwise Comparison Plot](images/clean_pair_plot.png)

-⸻

-### Preprocessing for Modeling

-Before training the model, we handled missing values via median imputation for numeric columns and dropped rows with missing categorical values.
-We also scaled numeric variables.
-	•	Purpose: Preprocessing ensures that the model is trained on clean, normalized data, which improves accuracy and convergence.
-	•	Insight: Proper preprocessing prevents data skew and enhances model interpretability.

-📌 Insert: Note or table showing before/after stats for NA counts and feature scales

-⸻

-11. Feature Selection and Data Splitting

-We selected per_capita_personal_income_2021 as the target variable and used the remaining features as predictors.
-We split the data into training and test sets (70/30).
-	•	Purpose: Splitting ensures the model can be evaluated on unseen data, which is essential for estimating real-world performance.

-📌 Insert: Table showing number of observations in train/test sets
+## Training Machine Learning Model

+EDA identifies missing values, outliers, or skewed data, but the data often still needs to be cleaned and preprocessed before it's used to train a model.
+To do this we started by preprocessing the model in order to clean the dataset by handling missing values.
+After this was complete we move into feature selection to clearly define input and output variables.
+We decided to define the target variable as per_capita_personal_income_2021 and used the other features as predictors.
+We then split data into 70% training and 30% testing sets to train the model on one subset and evaluate its performance on unseen data.
+We then did model evaluation to trains the statistical model to learn about the relationships.
+Please refer to our notebokok/rmd file to see the code that was done for this.
+Below is the generated stats:

+Residuals:
+     Min       1Q   Median       3Q      Max
+-0.66056 -0.05052 -0.00656  0.03796  1.59719

+Residual standard error: 0.1308 on 2051 degrees of freedom Multiple R-squared:  0.9846,	Adjusted R-squared:  0.9841
+F-statistic:  2421 on 54 and 2051 DF,  p-value: < 2.2e-16

+RMSE: 0.122739
+MAE: 0.07321236
+R-squared: 0.9815237

 ## Main Observations and Conclusion